JulienDeBerlin/p10/README.md

 ### **New features**
 The new features include :
 * a reservation systeme : the users have the possibility to make a reservation for a book which is currently not available.
+**Warning: feature only available on branch develop as of 09/09/19**

 ### **Bug fix**
 One functionnal bug has been fixed: loan extension is now only possible if the loan is NOT already overdue.

 ---